Nalomar/Prob-set-3/README.md

 # PROBLEM 1
 # This code is to open the file
 fhand=open('/ufrc/bsc4452/share/Class_Files/data/CO-OPS__8729108__wl.csv')
-# This code is a loop to find the hieghest water level and the data and time it was observerd
+# This code is a loop to find the highest water level and the data and time it was observerd
 fhand=open('/ufrc/bsc4452/share/Class_Files/data/CO-OPS__8729108__wl.csv')
 count=0
-n='Water Level'
+n=' Water Level'
+max_value = None
-for n in fhand:
+for line in fhand:
   if n > max_value:
         max_value = n
-        print(line).
+        print(line)

 # PROBLEM 2
-# this is to read the file into a pandas dataframe and get the highest water level and datae/time
+# this is to read the file into a pandas dataframe and get the highest water level and date/time
 import pandas as pd
 df=pd.read_csv('/ufrc/bsc4452/share/Class_Files/data/CO-OPS__8729108__wl.csv')
 columns= ['Date Time', ' Water Level']